 Use burrata.
 No other cheese on this list replicates the soft, milky experience of sliced fresh mozzarella in a caprese.

-Burrata is a mozzarella-filled pouch stuffed with stracciatella cream.
+Burrata is a pouch of mozzarella filled with stracciatella cream.
 Cut it open, let the cream spill across ripe tomatoes and basil, and dress with olive oil.
-It is richer than plain mozzarella but works in every cold application where fresh mozzarella appears.

 Pre-shredded mozzarella and its substitutes contain anti-caking starch (cellulose or potato starch) that prevents smooth melting.
 For pizza and baked pasta, always buy block cheese and shred it yourself.